A Day at Magnolia Plantation and Gardens

 I had a blast videoing the gators move slowly through the algae covered waters.
 My two year old was more fascinated with the birds.
 White Ibis were on display in the trees above the swamp and their chirps constantly filled the air.
 Tupelo trees draped in Spanish moss ran along the waters edge by the trails bringing such a wild feel to the already uncontrollable habitat.
 Elsie kept yelling “Look mommy dinosaur!”
 She’s right… these creatures are ancient.
 Although I’ve seen gators plenty of times before, nothing compares to seeing them totally in control in their own habitat.

 Magnolia Plantation and Gardens offers other fun activities and tours as well.
 They have the nature tram, the rice fields boat tour, and other tours as well.
 We wanted to go on the 45 minute boat tour, but they said the dock area was under major construction and wouldn’t be completed for some time.
 I was really looking forward to the boat, but it’s okay, the rest of Magnolia did not disappoint.
 You can read more about what they have to offer, here.

 Petting zoo feed from machine: $1

-We enjoyed our trip to South Carolina and Magnolia was definitely the highlight of our trip.
+We enjoyed our trip to South Carolina and Magnolia Plantation and Gardens was definitely the highlight of our trip.
 If you are going to make a trip to Magnolia soon and have any questions, just drop a comment below.
 Happy traveling!

 You can follow along with me on my travels on Facebook, Instagram, and Pinterest 🙂